strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 When you deploy the Strimzi HTTP Bridge using the cluster operator, you just have to create the `KafkaBridge` custom resource and the operator takes care of the rest.
 It generates the bridge configuration and creates the deployment.
 But for running as a sidecar, the operator will not help us and we have to do this on our own.
-The way we will do it in this blog post is that we will create a Config Map with the bridge configuration, mount it as a file into the Pod and use it to start the bridge.
+The way we will do it in this blog post is to create a ConfigMap with the bridge configuration, mount it as a file into the Pod and use it to start the bridge.
 The bridge configuration file is a simple properties file.
-We will use Apache Kafka configuration providers to inject into it some additional values such as foe example the TLS certificates.
+We will use Apache Kafka configuration providers to inject into it some additional values, such as the TLS certificates.

 First, we will specify the `bridge.id` which will be used to identify our bridge instance: